-Features for All students are tools and strategies commonly used in the classroom and available during assessment through the online platform or may be externally delivered by a test administrator or other adult.
+Features for All students are available through the online platform or may be externally delivered by a test administrator or other adult.
 Students should determine whether they wish to use the feature on an item-by-item basis based on the features they use during classroom instruction and in daily life.